fmExcense/compositeurdigital.github.io/en/manage_contents.md

 The Compositeur Digital will automatically create thumbnails for all documents.
 You can customize thumbnails for all documents or folders of your environment.

-### Folder thumbnails
+### Folder thumbnail

-If a thumbnail image has not been defined for a folder or document the Compositeur Digital will auto-create thumbnail image based on the first document located the folder:
+If a thumbnail image has not been defined for a folder or document the Compositeur Digital will auto-create a thumbnail image based on the first document of the folder:

 ![explorer no preview folder](img/explorer_nopreview_folder.jpg)

 ![no preview folder](img/nopreview_folder.jpg)

-To create a thumbnail for a folder simply drop an image file named `_preview` (.png or .jpg) directly in the folder:
+To create a thumbnail for a folder simply drag and drop an image file named `_preview` (.png or .jpg) directly in the folder:

 ![explorer no preview folder](img/explorer_preview_folder.jpg)